pserrano/trivagotest/README.md

 # How to running the enviroment

-You need docker install in your computer and a bandwich connection

-Enter in the main directory and execute:
+You need to install docker and execute in the main directory

 make init

-For watching state of connections, enter in this website:

 For check the website:

+make test-web